Azure-Samples/functions-apim-managed-identity/README.md

 The Azure Function code follows these steps:

 1. Get the user assigned managed identity.
-1. Generate a JWT from the user assigned managed identity.
+1. Generate a JWT from the user assigned managed identity, passing in the App Registration scope in the case of the `group` example.
 1. Make a call to the APIM end point, passing the JWT in the Authorization Bearer header.

-The APIM Policy has the following attributes:
+There are two different examples of the APIM Policy:

+The `simple` function does not use an App Registration and generates a generic JWT for itself:

 * It uses the `validate-azure-ad-token` policy type.
 * It specifies that only the client ID of the user assigned managed identity for the trusted public function app can access the operation.
 It does this by including it in the `client-application-ids` list.

+The `group` function uses an App Registration so it can be assigned an App Role and pass that claim to APIM:

+* It uses the `validate-jwt` policy type.
+* It specifies that only the App Registration audience is valid.
+It does this by including it in the `audiences` list.
+* It specifies that only the App Role claim assigned to the Managed Identity is valid.
+It does this by including it in the `required-claims` list.

 To run the demo, follow these steps:

-1. Navigate to the untrusted function app, using the url in `public_untrusted_demo_url`.
+1. Simple Untrusted: Navigate to the untrusted function app, using the url in `public_untrusted_simple_demo_url`.
 You should see a 401 error like this: `{ "statusCode": 401, "message": "Invalid Azure AD JWT" }`.
+1. Simple Trusted: Navigate to the trusted function app, using the url in `public_trusted_simple_demo_url`.
+You should see a successful call like this: `{"message":"Hello from the Private Function!
+The APIM Managed Identity has been assigned to the role: Private.Example","dateOfMessage":"2022-11-08T12:14:59.4735675+00:00"}`.
+1. Group Untrusted: Navigate to the untrusted function app, using the url in `public_untrusted_group_demo_url`.
+You should see a 401 error like this: `{ "statusCode": 401, "message": "Unauthorized.
+Access token is missing or invalid." }`.
-2. Navigate to the trusted function app, using the url in `public_trusted_demo_url`.You should see a successful call like this: `{"message":"Hello from the Private Function!","dateOfMessage":"2022-11-08T12:14:59.4735675+00:00"}`.
+1. Group Trusted: Navigate to the trusted function app, using the url in `public_trusted_group_demo_url`.
+You should see a successful call like this: `{"message":"Hello from the Private Function!
+The APIM Managed Identity has been assigned to the role: Private.Example","dateOfMessage":"2022-11-08T12:14:59.4735675+00:00"}

 As you can see the untrusted function does not have it's managed identity specified in the APIM policy, so it is not authenticated.
 More details on the policy can be found [here](https://learn.microsoft.com/en-us/azure/api-management/api-management-access-restriction-policies#ValidateAAD).

 ### Azure API Management to Azure Function